 But then I think about what that means.
 Jesus was a messenger, a gift from God.
 We talk about him and his lessons all year long.
 Would he really want me to take away the wonderous joy and thrill my kids experience at Christmas?
 The sheer delight and thrill they savor and look forward to every year?
 We have enough challenges as it is and when they get older, they’ll assume the burden of this responsibility.
 Why ruin this special time in their lives?

 Soon enough they’ll realize how fleeting time is and how difficult life can be.
-And they’re learning the value in giving by using their allowance to buy toys for the kids that don’t have any.
+And they’re learning the value in giving by using their allowance to buy toys or one of these board games for the kids that don’t have any.
 They bake goodies to share with neighbors and friends so as to bring a smile to their face and I believe they understand the spirit of Christmas.

 In fact, one day my son clarified the reason we exchange gifts quite succinctly: “Mom, Christmas is the day Jesus was born and the Wise Men brought him gifts.
 Now that he’s gone, God doesn’t want us to forget about him, so Santa brings us gifts to celebrate Jesus’ birthday every year.”
 He beamed.
 “Just like my birthday!”